 For example, I needed a room for the night in Tampa after seeing a concert.
-Cash prices for hotels were costing over $250 a night but I was able to find a Hampton Inn for 40,000 Hilton points.
+Cash prices for hotels cost over $250 a night, but I was able to find a Hampton Inn for 40,000 Hilton points.
 In that example, I was able to get 0.625 cents per point value for an Honors point.

 If you think the Hilton Honors Aspire AMEX card is right for you, here’s our referral link.

-As with any “premium” credit card, the value of the card depends on if you’re going to be able to take advantage of the benefits and credits that are offered.
+As with any “premium” credit card, its value depends on if you’re going to take advantage of the benefits and credits offered.
 With the Hilton Aspire card, this means knowing how much value you can get from the free weekend night certificate, making sure you stay at a Hilton resort during the year to use the $250 credit, figuring out how you would be able to use the airline fee credit (which is great if you fly on Spirit or Frontier) and taking advantage of the limited Priority Pass membership AMEX provides.

-You also earn more Hilton Honors points with this card than any other option on paid Hilton stays but what that’s worth all depends on how much money you spend in a year at Hilton branded properties.
+You also earn more Hilton Honors points with this card than any other option on paid Hilton stays, but the value of that benefit depends on how much money you spend in a year at Hilton branded properties.

 I’ve made my decision.
 Is the card is right for you?
 Your Mileage May Vary.